kiarie404/BLOG/src/intro.md

 # Intro

 This is not a blog.
-It's more like a recipe for becoming a demigod.
+It's more like a recipe for becoming a mage.
 A grimoire.